TDarkShadow/iheartnewvegas/newvegassharp.md

 [**Weapon Binding Ritual No Message or Screenspace Effect**](https://www.nexusmods.com/newvegas/mods/73013)
 Makes the Weapon Binding Ritual visually consistent with other chems and buff items, and much less annoying as a result.

-- Install this mod if you don't plan to use **JSawyer Ultimate**.
-Otherwise, we will install a JSawyer Ultimate-compatible plugin in the **Overhauls** section.
+> If you plan to use the **JSawyer Ultimate Edition** gameplay overhaul, skip installing this mod.
+We will install a compatible version in the **Overhauls** section.

 # GAMEPLAY